McMasterRS/lm_building-modern-SPAs/localization.md

 Here, we utilize the `NextIntlClientProvider` hook from `next-intl` to load dictionaries (`../../dictionaries/${params.locale}.json`) and send to all templates and pages within the `app/[locale]` directory.

 ## Create Dictionaries

+A dictionary of a language contains all the text strings used in the website with standard labels for them. `next-intl` will later read the text string from the corresponding dictionary using the label.

 We will create a `dictionaries` directory in the root directory of the project and add two new files in it, `en-CA.json` and `fr-CA.json`.